-The modern study of reading comprehension was propelled by two complementary ideas, one concerning an enriched level of comprehension beyond the literal meaning of a text-the reader's situation model (Van Dijk & Kintsch, 1983)-and one about the cognitive dynamics of text comprehension, the construction-integration (C-I) model (Kintsch, 1988).
-The C-I model made some general assumptions about the reader's cognitive architecture (e.g., limited memory) and cognitive procedures (e.g., retrieval and carry-over operations) as well as text devices (e.g., argument overlap) that support comprehension.
-An important value of the C-I theory was its demonstration that text comprehension could be explained by an interactive combination of top-down (knowledge-driven) and bottom-up (word-based) processes.
+Two complementary ideas shaped the modern study of reading comprehension, one that described an enriched level of comprehension beyond the literal meaning of a text - the reader's situation model (Van Dijk & Kintsch, 1983) - and one that described the cognitive dynamics of text comprehension, the construction-integration (C-I) model (Kintsch, 1988).
+The C-I model made general assumptions about the reader's cognitive architecture (e.g., limited memory) and cognitive procedures (e.g., retrieval and carry-over operations) as well as text devices (e.g., argument overlap) that support comprehension.
+The C-I theory was critical in explaining text comprehension by an interactive combination of top-down (knowledge-driven) and bottom-up (word-based) processes.